 3.7 The panel also has the power to change the decision of the assessing officer based on the information and evidence provided by the service user.

 3.8 The service user will be notified of the panel's decision in writing as soon as practicable, and in any event within 14 days of the panel making a decision.

 3.9 The panel's decision is discretionary and there is no general right of appeal against it.
 If, however, the service user is still unhappy with the way that their appeal has been handled they can make a complaint under the adult social care complaints procedure and have their complaint addressed.

 3.10 If the panel upholds the decision of the social care benefits team and the service user does not pay their assessed contribution, then appropriate debt recovery action will be pursued.

 3.11The panel may also adjourn the appeal for additional information to be provided.

 4.1 Blackpool Council financially assesses the ability of service users to contribute towards the cost of their care and support as set out in their personal budget.
 This assessment considers the income, savings and expenses of the individual and determines the amount that they can reasonably be expected to pay towards the cost of their care.

-4.2 However, Blackpool Council recognises that there are service users whose particular financial circumstances may be such that even though the assessment of their finances has been undertaken accurately, they may have difficulty in contributing to their Personal Budget and that this difficulty may result in a limitation of the service user's ability to take care of him or herself, or to protect him or herself against significant harm or exploitation.
+4.2 However, Blackpool Council recognises that there are service users whose particular financial circumstances may be such that even though the assessment of their finances has been undertaken accurately, they may have difficulty in contributing towards the cost of their care and that this difficulty may result in a limitation of the service user's ability to take care of him or herself, or to protect him or herself against significant harm or exploitation.

-4.3 Blackpool Council will waive part or all of an assessed contribution to a Personal Budget where to apply the contribution in full would result in:-
+4.3 Blackpool Council will waive part or all of an assessed contribution towards the cost of care where to apply the contribution in full would result in:

 - Significant harm to that service user